research-artifact/manifold-sca/README.md

 seperate the media data into several segments to speed up the side channel collection.
 `code/pp/run_pp.py` calls `code/pp/pp_audio.py` with **taskset**.
-`code/pp/pp_audio.py` is the coordinator which runs *spy* and *victim* on the same CPU core simultaneously.
+`code/pp/pp_audio.py` is the coordinator which runs *spy* and *victim* on the same CPU core simultaneously and saves the collected cache set access.

 ## Audio

 We upload all (total 2,552) audios reconstructed by our framework under Prime+Probe to folder `audio/sc09-pp` for result verification.
-Each audio is named as `{Number}_{hash}_{index}.wav` and the `{Number}` is the content of the corresponding reference input, e.g., for reconstructed audio `One_94de6a6a_nohash_1.wav`, the number said in the reference input is *one*.
+Each audio is named as `{Number}_{hash}_{index}.wav` and the `{Number}` is the content of the corresponding reference input, e.g., for a reconstructed audio `One_94de6a6a_nohash_1.wav`, the number said in the reference input is *one*.
 As we reported in the paper, most (~80%) of the audios have consistent contents (i.e., the numbers) with the reference inputs.